 Happy New Year!
 We hope everyone had a healthy, restful holiday.

 We are kicking off 2021 off with more exciting research news.
-Today, the science journal Nature published breakthrough results demonstrating that genetic editing in a mouse model of Progeria corrected the mutation that causes Progeria in many cells, improved several key disease symptoms and dramatically increased lifespan in the mice.
+In January, the science journal Nature published breakthrough results demonstrating that genetic editing in a mouse model of Progeria corrected the mutation that causes Progeria in many cells, improved several key disease symptoms and dramatically increased lifespan in the mice.

 Co-funded by PRF and co-authored by PRF’s Medical Director Dr. Leslie Gordon, the study found that with a single injection of a base editor programmed to correct the disease-causing mutation, mice survived 2.5 times longer than control untreated Progeria mice, to an age corresponding with the start of old age in healthy mice.
 Importantly, treated mice also retained healthy vascular tissue—a significant finding, as loss of vascular integrity is a predictor of mortality in children with Progeria.

 The study was co-led by world expert in genetic editing, David Liu, PhD, of the Broad Institute, MIT, Cambridge, MA, Jonathan Brown, Assistant Professor of Medicine in the Division of Cardiovascular Medicine at Vanderbilt University, and Francis Collins, MD, PhD, Director of the National Institutes of Health.

 Read more about this thrilling news here.

 As we enter 2021, we are grateful for partners like YOU, who make this kind of progress possible.